 discovery.seed_hosts: - es-master-a:9300 - es-master-b:9300 - es-master-c:9300

 Use fixed DNS names or IP addresses that resolve to reachable transport endpoints.
-Each address may be host or host:port; if the port is omitted, Elasticsearch checks transport.profiles.default.port, then transport.port, and otherwise falls back to 9300.
+Each address may be host or host:port; if the port is omitted, Elasticsearch checks transport.profiles.default.port, then transport.port, and otherwise uses 9300.

 cluster.initial_master_nodes: - es-master-a - es-master-b - es-master-c

 cluster.initial_master_nodes is only for the first bootstrap of a brand-new cluster.
-Do not leave it on nodes joining an existing cluster or on nodes that are restarting.
+Do not leave it on nodes joining an existing cluster, nodes that are restarting, or nodes in a full-cluster restart.

 The first installed node in a multi-node package deployment also needs a complete discovery.seed_hosts list, or later restarts can fail discovery bootstrap checks.